 What happens to your mortgage when you sell your home

 When you sell your home, you use the proceeds from the sale to pay off your mortgage.
 If you don't make enough from the sale of your home to pay off your mortgage, you will end up making payments to the bank until you pay off that loan.
 You could also choose to refinance or sell your home via short sale instead.

 Let's continue the example we discussed earlier.
 If you sell your home in December 2020, you will still owe $193,948 to your lender.
 If your home sells for $284,000, you'll be able to pay off your mortgage and will get a check for $90,052.

 Some people think that they will have to pay the total amount of interest divided over 30 years when they sell.
 They think that agreeing to that interest means they have to pay all 30 years worth.
 This is not true.
 The interest is only owed for every month you continue to pay toward the loan.
-When you sell, those interest payments stop and you don’t get charged for interest you could have had.
+When you sell, those interest payments stop and you don't get charged.

 Sometimes the lender will place a penalty on the loan if you decide to pay off the loan early.
 Before you sell your home, take a look at your contract for due-on-sale clauses.
 That's where you will find any information on penalties due.